Jump to Section:

 (’15 Hospitality Business Management)

 As a freshman, I got involved with the SHBM ambassador team and met Chef Jamie Callison and Dr. Nancy Swanger.
 As a sophomore, I dove further into the ambassador role and also started working in Hospitality Catering Services.
 In addition, I studied abroad in Florence, Italy.
 In my junior year, I became a Catering Services kitchen lead and really developed my culinary and management skills.
 I was involved in both the planning and execution of some very exclusive events, including a trip to Napa Valley to serve a dinner at an alumnus’s private vineyard.
 I also completed a summer internship with Hillstone Restaurant Group.
 After graduation, I moved to Los Angeles to start a management training program with Hillstone.
 I began my management career at South Beverly Grill.
 After four months, I completed training and was moved to Houston’s in Irvine, California.
 I was there almost exactly a year before being transferred to The Grill at Bal Harbour, Florida.
-I was promoted to senior assistant and am hiring, scheduling, and coaching the entire front of the house staff.
-The wonderful experiences I had in Carson College of Business were a “Cougar fairytale” of sorts that put me on the path to success.
+I was promoted to senior assistant in charge of hiring, scheduling, and coaching the entire front of the house staff.
+While my career began in the restaurant world, I transitioned to become a financial professional with Northwestern Mutual in 2022.
+In my first year as an advisor, I accomplished Pacesetter40 & Pacesetter 2nd 60 milestones, ranking my team and me in the top 1% of first-year advisors across the country.
+I am honored to serve our clients in a way that ensures financial success and peace of mind for generations to come.
+Since inception, our team has impacted over 120 families, and we have no intention of slowing down.

 Testimonials